 In May 2019, Taiwan made history by becoming the first nation in Asia to implement gay marriages.
 This is immense!

-Of course the same sex marriage laws of Taiwan are not without difficulties, having had quite a bumpy road to get to where they are.
+Of course the gay marriage laws of Taiwan are not without difficulties, having had quite a bumpy road to get to where they are.
 Despite this, it is an incredible achievement not only for Taiwan's gay community, but also for the entire LGBTQ community across Asia.

 Welcome to our blog Po-Hung!
 Please introduce yourself: